jayres/IDM-DynamicWeb/exercise-three/Exercise-Three.md

 3. Init new Github repo inside of the new project

-4. We will use the default page.js only
+4. We will use the default page.js and a "cityName" page to display weatherData

 - page.js (home page)
 - (optional) Clean out files you are not going to use